 It’s only comfortable with the things we already know.

-All the past things we’ve already experienced is memorized by our brain as “safe” and therefore approved.
+All the past things we’ve already experienced mean that they kept us alive and are therefore memorized by our brain as “safe”.

-While on the contrary, all unfamiliar new situations might represent a risk to us.
+Unfamiliar new situations, on the contrary, might represent a threat to our life.

 Our brain warns us, with fear and negative thoughts around the new goal, because the no 1 job of our brain is to keep us safe and to keep us alive.